josephramsay7/documentation/Business Intelligence Presentation.md

 ## Conclusion
 ---------------------------------------------------------------------
 Although this is the blandest proposal document to ever touch earth, I hope my writing makes up for the lack of formatting.
 I am here to conclude that the contributions of this project will help me further my career in Business Intelligence and Analytics.
-Everyuthing I have learned in these courses is exactly what I want to do as a professional.
+Everything I have learned in these courses is exactly what I want to do as a professional.
+Projects like this help me advance my skill set.

 ## Appendices
 ---------------------------------------------------------------------